 A Guide to Prescription Drug Addiction Treatment & Rehab

-Prescription drugs including sleeping pills and pain medication can be abused and relied upon to ease problems other than for its intended use.
+Prescription drugs including benzodiazepines and opiates can be abused and relied upon to ease problems other than for its intended use.
 If you or a loved one has an addiction to prescription medication, detecting the warning signs can help you seek the appropriate treatment including rehabilitation and a supportive recovery programme.

 - Understanding Prescription Drug Addiction